 To access the third cape, Cape Raoul, on the western side of the Tasman Peninsula, you set off from Stormlea for the 14km round trip day walk to hike to one of the most jaw-dropping views in Tasmania.

-Note: This is not paid content - we travelled with the Tasmanian Walking Company at our own expense.
+Note: We travelled with the Tasmanian Walking Company at our own expense.